Challenges in Deploying Machine Learning: a Survey of Case Studies: Machine Learning Deployment Workflow

-For the remainder of this paper we discuss common issues practitioners face at each each stage and granular constituent steps.
+For the remainder of this paper we discuss common issues practitioners face at each step.
 We also discuss cross-cutting aspects that can affect every stage of the deployment pipeline.
+Where appropriate, the concrete class of ML problems is specified (such as supervised learning or reinforcement learning), although the majority of the challenges can be encountered during the deployment of many types of learning tasks.
 Table~\ref{tab:summary} provides a summary of the issues and concerns we discuss.
-We do not claim that this list is exhaustive, nonetheless by providing illustrative examples for each step of the workflow we show how troublesome the whole deployment experience is today.
+By providing illustrative examples for each step of the workflow we show how troublesome the whole deployment experience can be.
+Note that the order in which challenges appear in that table and in the paper does not necessarily reflect their severity.
+The impact that a particular issue can have on a deployment project depends on a large variety of factors, such as business area, availability of resources, team experience, and more.
+For that reason we do not attempt to prioritize the challenges discussed in the survey.